Deep brain stimulation: Clinical usage

-Post operative programming after DBS is complex and personalized, but poorly standardized across institutions despite decades of research.
-In practice, it is still an iterative trial and error based process.
+Postoperative programming after DBS is complex and personalized, but poorly standardized across institutions despite decades of research.
+In practice, it is still an iterative trial-and-error-based process.
 Parameters are initially set based on experience and then adjusted according to individual clinical response.
-Though this works for symptoms that respond quickly to stimulation such as tremor, for other symptoms with a more delayed or nuance response profile, it carries risk of chronic overstimulation leading to adverse events such as impairment of gait and speech.
+Though this works for symptoms that respond quickly to stimulation, such as tremor, for other symptoms with a more delayed or nuanced response profile, it carries the risk of chronic overstimulation leading to adverse events, including impairment of gait and speech.
 Inappropriate stimulation can also cause non-motor side effects such as impaired cognition or manic disinhibition.
 Such effects are usually energy-dependent and reversible with adjustment.
 Though it is recognized that the most important parameter in stimulation is frequency over voltage or pulse-width, there is no global consensus about the initial parameters of DBS, nor is there a protocol for stimulation options in case of poor outcome.

 In distinction to DBS, although surgical lesions in the globus pallidus improve dyskinesias and Parkinsonian symptoms, they are irreversible and carry a risk of permanent neurologic deficit.
-Similarly, lesions of the STN improve parkinsonian symptoms, but can cause hemiballism.
+Similarly, lesions of the STN improve Parkinsonian symptoms, but can cause hemiballism.

 Parkinson's disease

 DBS is used to manage Parkinson's disease symptoms that are resistant to medication.
-The ideal candidate for DBS is one that does not have dementia, is not severely depressed, and who does not have falls while being in their best on-drug state, but who do have disabling motor fluctuations or dyskinesias that necessitate bilateral surgery.
+The ideal candidate for DBS is one who does not have dementia, is not severely depressed, and who does not have falls while being in their best on-drug state, but who does have disabling motor fluctuations or dyskinesias that necessitate bilateral surgery.
 It is treated by applying high-frequency (> 100 Hz) stimulation to target structures in the deep subcortical white matter of the basal ganglia.
-Frequently used targets include the subthalamic nucleus (STN), globus pallidus internus (GPi) and ventrointermediate nucleus of the thalamus (VIM).
+Frequently used targets include the subthalamic nucleus (STN), globus pallidus internus (GPi), and ventrointermediate nucleus of the thalamus (VIM).
 Neurostimulation can be considered for people who have Parkinson's with motor fluctuations and tremors inadequately controlled by medication, or to those who are intolerant to medication as long as they do not have severe neuropsychiatric problems.
 A >30% degree of symptom responsiveness to dopamine is a strong predictor of a good response to DBS surgery, though it is not mandatory.
 This has led most centers to require evaluation both on and off dopamine prior to the procedure to increase the likelihood of success.
 DBS is not currently considered to be a disease-modifying treatment.
 Shorter disease duration pre-operatively tends to lead to better results after surgery.
 The response from DBS is only as good as the patient's best "on" time, with the exception of tremor, which may show greater improvement than that seen with medication.